-TIC: The term "TIC" is used throughout the Federal Government to denote different aspects of the TIC initiative; including the overall TIC program, a physical TIC access point (also known as a Traditional TIC), and a TIC Access Provider (TICAP - see below).
+Provider (TICAP - see below).
 This document refers to TIC as an adjective or as the Trusted Internet Connections initiative.

-TIC Access Point: The physical location where a federal civilian agency consolidates its external connections and has security controls in place to secure and monitor the connections.

-TIC Access Provider (TICAP): An agency or vendor that manages and hosts one or more TIC access points.
+- TIC Access Point: The physical location where a federal civilian agency consolidates its external connections and has security controls in place to secure and monitor the connections. - TIC Access Provider (TICAP): An agency or vendor that manages and hosts one or more TIC access points.
 Single Service TICAPs serve as a TIC Access Provider only to their own agency.
-Multi-Service TICAPs also provide TIC services to other agencies through a shared services model.

-TIC Overlay: A mapping of products and services to TIC security capabilities.

-TIC Use Case: Guidance on the secure implementation and/or configuration of specific platforms, services, and environments.
-A TIC use case contains a conceptual architecture, one or more security pattern options, security capability implementation guidance, and CISA telemetry guidance for a common agency computing scenario.

-Trust Zone: A discrete computing environment designated for information processing, storage, and/or transmission that share the rigor or robustness of the applicable security capabilities necessary to protect the traffic transiting in and out of a zone and/or the information within the zone.

-Web: An environment used for web browsing purposes.
+Multi-Service TICAPs also provide TIC services to other agencies through a shared services model. - TIC Overlay: A mapping of products and services to TIC security capabilities. - TIC Use Case: Guidance on the secure implementation and/or configuration of specific platforms, services, and environments.
+A TIC use case contains a conceptual architecture, one or more security pattern options, security capability implementation guidance, and CISA telemetry guidance for a common agency computing scenario. - Trust Zone: A discrete computing environment designated for information processing, storage, and/or transmission that shares the rigor or robustness of the applicable security capabilities necessary to protect the traffic transiting in and out of a zone and/or the information within the zone. - Web: An environment used for web browsing purposes.
 Also see Internet.

-1.2 Policy Updates and Strategic Changes
+1.2 POLICY UPDATES AND STRATEGIC CHANGES

 Historically, the TIC initiative has established and maintained a federal network security baseline by requiring agencies to consolidate and monitor their external network connections.
-The past iterations of the initiative focused on securing traffic at the physical agency network perimeter through a traditional TIC access point that operated EINSTEIN sensors, deployed by the National Cybersecurity Protection System (NCPS) program.
+The past iterations of the initiative focused on securing traffic at the physical agency network perimeter through a traditional TIC access point that operated CISA Services sensors.
 However, the federal IT landscape has shifted markedly in the decade since the TIC program's initiation, rendering this one-size-fits-all approach, in which all agency network traffic is routed through a limited number of agency-owned or service provider-maintained access points, increasingly unfeasible.